 The PR in Germany after study requirements vary not only with respect to your current residential status but also with respect to the requirement itself.
 Therefore, notwithstanding the specifications, the common Germany PR requirements are:

 The first and most important Germany PR requirements is submitting a completed form “Antrag auf Erteilung der Niederlassungserlaubnis” or settlement permit.

 You need to submit one recent 35mm x 45mm biometric photo.
 You can get this picture at any Fotofix booth located in U-Bahn stations around Germany.

-The foremost requirement in the German PR Process of Application is financial Stability.
-As a graduate lying in Germany you must earn enough to sustain yourself without the use of public funds.
+The foremost requirement in the German PR Process of Application is Financial Stability.
+As a graduate lying in Germany, you must earn enough to sustain yourself without the use of public funds.
 Therefore for proof, bank statements must be disclosed while applying for PR.
-Students may also need to furnish their employment record and employment contract.
+Students may also need to furnish their employment records and employment contract.

 You must have a valid passport that does not expire in the next three months after the application date.

 You must have an ample amount of space to live in a safe and friendly neighbourhood.
 For proof, you must submit: